LRT Line 6: Line 6D

-Line 6D is connected to Line 6B at Marcos–Alvarez station in Las Piñas.
-It will be 5 km with 4 stations along the Alabang–Zapote Road in Las Piñas and Muntinlupa.
-This line will have a targeted opening date by 2030.
+Line 6D would connect to Line 6B at Marcos–Alvarez station in Las Piñas.
+It would be 5 km long, with four stations along Alabang–Zapote Road in Las Piñas and Muntinlupa.
+The line has a targeted opening date of 2030.

-This branch in particular is also the subject of the Japanese feasibility study published by METI in 2020.
-Line 6D's Starmall station is located on a vacant lot beside Alabang exit of the South Luzon Expressway.
+This branch is also the subject of a Japanese feasibility study published by METI in 2020.
+Line 6D's Star Mall station would be located on a vacant lot beside the Alabang exit of the South Luzon Expressway.
 The study also proposed a footbridge connection to the future Alabang station of the North–South Commuter Railway.
-It is also proposed to be converted into a separate line in the future named the Alabang–Zapote Line.
-Once this extension is approved, the Alabang–Zapote Line will reach the Cavite Economic Zone in Rosario, Cavite.
-The total length would also be at 23 km.
-The expansion is targeted to be completed by 2040.
+The branch is proposed to be converted into a separate line in the future, named the Alabang–Zapote Line.
+If approved, the Alabang–Zapote Line would reach the Cavite Economic Zone in Rosario, Cavite.
+Its total length would be 23 km.
+The expansion is targeted for completion by 2040.